 The house I’m trying to buy is perfect in every way for me.
 It’s my forever home.
 She knows that.
-However, it didn’t stop the words falling from her mouth.
+However, it didn’t stop the words from falling from her mouth.

 So, please know you’re not alone.
 As a real estate professional, I also couldn’t be trusted with my own decisions. :: insert sarcasm ::